Yuri Lily Tsurumaki

 He was allowed to take his truck into the assembly center?

 Yes.
-He had to sell it.
-He said he got ten dollars for it.
 He had to drive it in and then, you can’t keep the car there.
 So he said he had to sell it for ten dollars.
 What could we do with a car?
 I mean, we couldn’t bring it back again.
 But my mother had her sewing machine so she was able to make curtains for our rooms.
 Little things like that.
-And I guess with two kids and my brother.
 She didn’t do too much sewing for boys things but she made all my clothes.

 She was resourceful bringing in her sewing machine.